 Emotional eating is typically a tendency to eat ‘comfort foods’ – foods that are high in calories and fats, as a way to cope with overwhelming emotions, generally unpleasant ones.
 Traditionally, researchers agree that emotional eating refers to eating or overeating when experiencing negative emotions.

+However, one can also have cravings for unhealthy food when they are really happy.
 Have you ever downed tubs of ice cream after a breakup?
-Or have you ordered your favorite meal when you got a promotion?
+Or did you order your favorite meal when you got a promotion?
 Then, you have engaged in ‘emotional eating’.

 2. When Does Emotional Eating Turn Unhealthy?